Click for homepage

 Railway Enigma

 During WWII, the German Railway (Reichsbahn) used a special version of Enigma K, in which the UKW and the rotors were rewired.
-In addition, the position of the turnover notches of wheels I and III were swapped.
+In addition, the position of the turnover notches of rotors I and III were swapped.

 More information